 artwork photographs

-The Canterbury Art Exhibition will have an online catalogue this year and will provide the opportunity for artists to further enhance the promotion of their works by including photographs on the site.
+The Canterbury Art Exhibition has an online catalogue that provides the opportunity for artists to further enhance the promotion of their works by including photographs on the site.

 This document outlines how the exhibition will source the artwork photographs and how they will be used.